 As we reach flat roads, the heat increases, so we have lunch and then take a 40 minute vehicle transfer to the hotel.
 A quick turn-around is in order and we then board a jeep that will take us through the nearby Yala National Park in the hopes of seeing elephants, leopards and almost certainly deer, wild boar, buffalo, monkeys and peafowl.
 This is an enthralling way to round out the day and we can expect to be back at the hotel a little before 7pm in time for dinner.

 Cycle & Transfer to Sinharaja Rainforest

-An early start helps us make the most of the cool morning temperatures and as things start to warm up a little, we will stop to eat our take-away breakfast from the hotel.
-The ride is on flat, open road today which is something of a novelty after the recent terrain.
-We get into slightly narrower roads after breakfast as we pass through an unpaved section, then follow a nicely paved, quiet backroad along a canal.
-Passing through more populated areas in the late morning, we finish the ride with lunch in a minor town named Embilipitiya and then take a transfer of around 2 hours to reach our accommodation at Sinharaja Rainforest.
+An early start helps us make the most of the cool morning temperatures.
+As things start to warm up a little, we will stop to eat our takeaway breakfast from the hotel.
+The ride is on flat, open road today which is a welcome rest after the recent terrain.
+We get into slightly narrower roads after breakfast as we pass through an unpaved section, then follow a nicely paved, quiet back road along a canal.
+After passing through more populated areas in the late morning, we finish the ride with lunch in a small town named Embilipitiya and then take a transfer of around 2 hours to reach our accommodation at the beautiful Sinharaja Rainforest.